Londa Larmond: Early life

 Londa Erica Larmond was born on September 3, 1975, in Toronto, Ontario, Canada, to Jamaican parents, Ethan and Evan Larmond, where she was raised with three brothers, David, Wayne & Jason.
 She started honing her craft by singing and performing at seven years old.
 Larmond sung for George W. Bush, when he was president and Jean Chrètien, when he was Prime Minister.

 Music career

 Her music recording career began in 1999, while her first studio album, Love Letters, was released on June 19, 2001, from EMI Gospel.
 She was nominated for Urban Album of the Year at the 2002 GMA Dove Awards and Best Gospel Album at the 2002 June Awards, for her album Love Letters, while winning Traditional Gospel Song of the Year at the Covenant Awards in 2006, for the song "Wonderful".
 In October 2010, Londa recorded her sophomore, album Great Things, live and released it in 2011.
 She's a triple-crown winner of the Canada Glass Awards.

 Personal life

 She resides in Toronto, with her 2 sons, Marquese and Miguel Moncrieffe.
-Larmond is the worship leader at Rhema Christian Ministries.
+Larmond is a worship leader at Kingdom House Christian Centre.